rouault/llvm-project-deluge/README.md

 - Deluge has a zunsafe_forge() primitive for forging any kind of capability you like, but I haven't used it anywhere other than the test suite.
-It's not even critical for the test suite, so I might remove it.
-I thought it was going to be useful, but it's not.
-And it's unsafe.
-So it's great that I haven't had to use it!
+It's not even critical for the test suite, so I might remove it entirely or else restrict it.
+Currently, this primitive's existence violates the GIMSO principle (and it's the only violation of the principle that I know of).

 Right now it's like 200x slower than C. But I can kinda sorta run some of openssl and some of curl.
 Zlib works fine.